-The Stream 205 radio will normally set its clock automatically to UK time after a connection to the Internet has been established.
-Should you need to set the time manually, change the time zone, or manually switch from winter to summer time (GMT to BST - also known outside the UK as Daylight Savings Time), then please follow this procedure.
+After a connection to the Internet has been established, your radio will normally set its clock automatically to the local time zone that was specified during setup (see page 10).
+Should you need to set the time manually, change the time zone, or manually switch from winter to summer time (from GMT to BST in the UK, also commonly known outside the UK as daylight savings time), then please follow this procedure.

-- 1. Press the On/Off button to switch on your radio. - 2.
+- 1. Press the On/Off button to switch on your sound system. - 2.
 Press the Menu button to access the menu for the current mode. - Rotate the Tuning/Select control until 'System settings' is highlighted on the display.
-Press the control to enter the system settings menu. - 4.
-To change the time zone setting go to step 11. - To change from winter to summer time go to step 13.
+Press the control to enter the System Settings menu. - 4.
+To change the time zone setting go to step 11.

+To change from winter to summer time go to step 13.